ThomasCaud/restful-api-go/README.md

 - ✓ Improve integrations tests using ovh/venom
 - ✓ Use juju/errors
 - ✓ Generate swagger
-- Manage migrations
+- Manage migrations neatly
 - Keep HTTP calls logs
-- Broker using
+- Add Broker message using
-- How to manage pagination ?
+- How to manage pagination?
-- Manage authent
+- Manage authentication

 # To make it work
 ```